hbctraining/Intro-to-rnaseq-hpc-O2/lessons/B2_alignment_quality.md

 ## Other quality checks

 In addition to the aligner-specific summary we can also obtain quality metrics using tools like [Qualimap](http://qualimap.bioinfo.cipf.es/doc_html/intro.html#what-is-qualimap) or [RNASeQC](http://archive.broadinstitute.org/cancer/cga/rna-seqc).
-These tools examine sequencing alignment data according to the features of the mapped reads and their genomic properties and **provides an overall view of the data that helps to to the detect biases in the sequencing and/or mapping of the data**.The input can be one or more BAM files and the output consists of HTML or PDF reports with useful figures and tab delimited files of metrics data.
+These tools examine sequencing alignment data according to the features of the mapped reads and their genomic properties and **provide an overall view of the data that helps to to the detect biases in the sequencing and/or mapping of the data**.The input can be one or more BAM files and the output consists of HTML or PDF reports with useful figures and tab delimited files of metrics data.

 We will not be performing this step in the course, but we describe some of the features below to point out things to look for when assessing alignment quality of RNA-seq data: